TheBiob/Twitch-VOD-YouTube-Chat-Replay/README.md

 ### TODOs
  - Add scripts to automate downloading, formatting and pushing chat history files
  - Add Twitch as well as third party emotes to chat messages
- - Add a configuration page to the extension, support for other repositories
+ - More settings for the extension
- - Change chat design to closer represent what it'd look like on twitch
+    - Readable colors
- - Support readable colors settings
+    - Chat layout
  - VOD chapters
  - Popout chat
- - Transparent on-video chat, draggable akin to subtitles
+ - Transparent on-video chat